meyfa/php-svg/README.md

 These tasks will take a lot of time and effort, so you are welcome to contribute if this is a project you are interested in.
-In case you decide to contribute, please honor these three simple things:
+In case you decide to contribute, please honor these things:

 1. External libraries shall not be used.
 2. Please set your editor to use 4 spaces for indentation.
 In general, it would be good to follow the existing code style for consistency.
+3. Source files must end with a newline character.
-3. By contributing code, you agree to license that code under the MIT license to this project.
+4. By contributing code, you agree to license that code under the MIT license to this project.